hashicorp/terraform/website/README.md

 **Launch Site Locally**

-1. Navigate into your local `terraform` top-level directory and run `make website`.
+1. Navigate into your local `mnptu` top-level directory and run `make website`.
 1. Open `http://localhost:3000` in your web browser.
 While the preview is running, you can edit pages and Next.js automatically rebuilds them.
 1. Press `ctrl-C` in your terminal to stop the server and end the preview.